PRTG Manual: Remote Probe Setup via Device Tools

 - Update the cluster node settings with addresses that are reachable from outside your LAN.

 - Install the remote probe again.
-It will then obtain the IP address or DNS name entries that it can reach.
+It then obtains the IP address or DNS name entries that it can reach.

-See also section Failover Cluster Configuration—Remote Probes in Cluster.
+See also section Failover Cluster Configuration, section Remote Probes in a Cluster.

-If not done yet, add a device to PRTG that represents the target computer on which you want to install the remote probe.
+If you have not yet done so, add a device that represents the target system on which you want to install the remote probe.
 Set the correct Windows credentials for this device.

-Make sure this user account has administration rights on the target computer.
+Make sure that this user account has administration rights on the target system.

-- In the device tree overview, open the context menu of the target device.
+- In the device tree, open the context menu of the target device.

-This option is only available on devices on the PRTG on premises local probe.
+This option is only available for devices on the local probe of PRTG Network Monitor.